 - Capitalization doesn’t matter.
 You don’t need to have both ‘Chicago bike shop’ and ‘chicago bike shop’ in your account.
 They are the same keyword, even for exact matches without close variants.

 - Close variants also include spacing and punctuation.
 If you choose to include close variants, spacing doesn’t matter.
 If you have the keyword [bike shops] it will match to the search term bikeshops.
 This also applied to punctuation.
 If you are bidding on “mikes bike shop” and someone types in mike’s bike shop, they will match.

 - There is no difference between a single word BMM keyword and a single word phrase match keyword when close variants are included.
 This question comes up a lot in training.
 If you are bidding on the term +bikes and “bikes” while including close variants for phrase match, they behave in the same way.
 Both would match to any search term that contained the word bikes, or a close variant.

 - Use broad match carefully.
 Keywords entered without additional symbols will default to broad and while they will get you the most traffic, they can also waste money on clicks that aren’t relevant to the service you provide.
 I use plain broad match sparingly in my accounts and tend to favor modified broad instead.

 I reached out to others in the PPC community to ask their opinions on broad match and got many different responses from “one of the best keyword research tools in your arsenal” to “no good can come from straight broad match.”
 Whether or not you choose to use them, monitor their return closely.
 Once you start finding more irrelevant than relevant search terms matching to your broad keywords, that’s a good time to pause them.

 These are my tips for keyword match types.
-If you have more you’d like to share, please comment below!This entry was posted in Google AdWords, Search Engine Marketing and tagged keyword match types.
+If you have more you’d like to share, please comment below!This entry was posted in Technology, Google AdWords, Search Engine Marketing and tagged keyword match types.
 Bookmark the permalink.